Zone: 5 to 9

 Attracts: Butterflies, moths and hummers

 To avoid causing environmental problems with this plant, it is essential to deadhead and to cut off every flowerhead by October before the seeds have a chance of maturing.
-If you do not have the time to do this, then be responsible and buy another plant to attract butterflies or look for a buddleia plant that does not produce fertile seed (Two varieties mentioned here include Blue Chips and Buddleia x weyeriana).
+If you do not have the time to do this, then be responsible and buy another plant to attract butterflies. or look for a buddleia plant that does not produce fertile seed (Two varieties mentioned here include Blue Chips and Buddleia x weyeriana).

 If you are looking for a native alternative to Buddleia, then consider a combination of Agastache foeniculum in front of Agastache scrophulariifolia.
 These plants are of similar height and flower at the same time of the year.
 Agastache is not as beautiful as Buddleia, but most people are merely looking for a plant to bring in butterflies.
 In my garden, Agastache is even better than Buddleia in attracting Monarch butterflies and various other insects.
+Even the exotic Zinnia and Tithonia would be a much better choice than this plant for attracting butterflies.

 There is a lot to like about Buddleia plants.
 They attract various different pollinators that we love to see in our garden.
 Buddleias produce large flowers with a lot of nectar and several species of butterflies are strongly attracted to them.
 To a lesser extent some other insects may also be attracted to the flowers.
 Buddleia davidii blooms for an extended period and are easy to grow.
 They can grow 10 ft high and a little pruning will prevent the lanky look.The best of these larger varieties in my opinion is still pink delight or potters purple, but there are plenty of other colours to chose from.